dupontgu/hidden_agenda_pedal/hardware/README.md

 [knob cap](https://guitarpedalparts.com/products/small-fluted-knob-clear) on [GuitarPedalParts.com](https://guitarpedalparts.com/)
 * For the LED, I use the [WS2812D-F5](https://datasheet.lcsc.com/lcsc/2204181500_Worldsemi-WS2812D-F5_C190565.pdf), which runs on 3.3V power and logic.
 These are easily sourced on eBay/AliExpress.

+## USB Jack Caps

+The [USB Jack Caps](./usb_caps_v6.stl) are 3D printed.
+I use a black, recycled PETG.
+They push into the side holes on the pedal and stabilize the USB ports (the whole PCB, really).
+They screw directly into the threaded inserts on the PCB using standard 8mm M3 screws.

 ## Assembly Notes

 * All components are through-hole except for the XIAO RP2040 module.